 The Avoided Cost Calculator then allocates the residual capacity value across the 8760 hours of the year.
 This process is identical to the process used to determine the A factor, discussed below.
-The 2010 Protocols allowed LSEs to use their LOLE/LOLP models to determine alternate monthly capacity allocations for some or all DR programs, but required that the LSE provide both sets of calculations.
+The 2010 protocols suggested doing this by allocating the residual capacity value to the 250 hours of the year in which system loads are the highest.
+These are the hours in which marginal changes in consumption could result in avoided capacity costs.
+This type of capacity allocation method is a simplified proxy for relative loss of load expectation/probability (LOLE/LOLP) models, which were used previously to the 2010 Protocols to allocate generation capacity costs.
+This allocation is then used to create monthly generation capacity values, which are used with the monthly load impacts in the DR Cost-Effectiveness Report to calculate monthly avoided capacity costs.
+The 2010 Protocols also allowed LSEs to use their LOLE/LOLP models to determine alternate monthly capacity allocations for some or all DR programs, but required that the LSE provide both sets of calculations.

-D.12-04-045 stated the need to improve the method used for these calculations.
-During the course of the 2012-14 DR portfolio proceeding, subsequent cost-effectiveness workshops, and more recent staff research, a number of options emerged.
-The leading options are:
+During the 2012-14 DR portfolio proceeding, a simplistic method of allocating the residual capacity value to the 250 hours of the year in which system loads are the highest was used.
+This approach resulted in wildly varying allocations and A factor estimates for similar programs at different IOUs.
+As a result, D.12-04-045 stated the need to improve the method used for these calculations.
+During the course of the 2012-14 DR portfolio proceeding, subsequent cost-effectiveness workshops, and more recent staff research, a large number of options have emerged:

-Loss of load probability or loss of load expectation (LOLP/LOLE) models: Each IOU has an LOLP/LOLE model which they may use for planning purposes.
+Loss of load probability or loss of load expectation (LOLP/LOLE) models: Each IOU has an LOLP/LOLE model which they use for planning purposes.
 The IOUs have provided testimony that they believe that using LOLP/LOLE models will result in more precise and accurate values.
 Other stakeholders have protested the use of LOLP/LOLE models for various reasons, including that these models use proprietary software, the inputs include confidential data, and the models are run infrequently.
 The CPUC has determined that “transparent” models, which use only publicly-available software and data, are preferred.

+E3 default (simple) model: This is a fairly simple model, which spreads the residual capacity value over the 250 hours of the year with the highest demand.
+This method was used during the IOUs 2012-14 budget application.
+There was some variation between the IOUs in how exactly how the allocation among the 250 hours was made.

+E3 default (simple) model using fewer hours: In the IOUs 2012-14 budget application, SDG&E argued that using the same method, but spreading the value over the top 100, rather than 250, hours was more accurate.

+R factor model: At a workshop in October 2012 on Demand Response cost-effectiveness, the IOUs suggested a mathematical function, called the “R factor,” which mimics their LOLE output.

-E3’s RECAP model: At a workshop in October 19, 2012, on Demand Response cost-effectiveness, E3 suggested using an Effective Load Carrying Capacity model.
+E3 RECAP model: At a workshop in October 2012 on Demand Response cost-effectiveness, E3 suggested using a Effective Load Carrying Capacity model.
 This model was later updated and is now called the RECAP model.